ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 # Generalized protocol overview {#overview}

-In this document, we will be assuming that a client (C) is attempting to authenticate itself in a lightweight manner to a server (S).
+In this document, we wan to provide a client (C) with the capability to authenticate itself in a lightweight manner to a server (S).
 The authorization mechanism should not reveal to the server anything about the client; in addition, the client should not be able to forge valid